thegerrit/data_science/project0/README.md

 - Once everything is initialized and the notebook starts, you can connect it to by opening your web browser and going to: http://localhost:8888/tree?token=279fb5e0fc0f240a90f913e7b9c9c068f36543a7d9544663  --- the `token` will be different for you.
 Look for it in the output of the command above.

 **Note:** You can just install Anaconda or Python3 yourself and develop there if you wish.
 However, you should ensure any code you run works on a Docker installation as described above.

-**NoteII:** The above will not work on Windows 10 Home -- in that case you need to use Docker Toolkit.
-The instructions remain the same but you need to downloadn the files here: <https://docs.docker.com/toolbox/toolbox_install_windows/>

 ## Python and Jupyter/IPython